 Maximum lighting time (measured) | 9.28 hr. |

-Brightness adjustment | N/A |
+Brightness adjustment | |

 Lighting time in poor conditions (measured) | 5.38 hr. |

 In our waterproofing tests, they lit up with no issues, so the likelihood of them failing to work in light rain is low.
-There are no alternative options for installation and you can't adjust the brightness or color, but the warm, incandescent bulb-like color does make them suitable for creating a relaxed atmosphere.
+There are no alternative options for installation and you can't adjust the brightness or color, but the warm, incandescent bulb-like color does make them suitable for creating a warm, relaxing atmosphere.

-Motion sensor | N/A |
+Motion sensor | |

 ---|---|